What is there to do in Turkey?

-Fortunately, the inter-city bus system is extensive in Turkey, and we can advise you on how to tour the country.
+Fortunately, the intercity bus system is extensive in Turkey, and we can advise you on how to tour the country.
 Comfortable overnight buses and quick puddle jumper flights are available through multiple companies to get from one region to another.
 Longer bus journeys even have a waiter who serves beverage and snack service!

-The best travel advice for those who only have 8 days and 7 nights in the country is to visit the most popular regions of Turkey for international travelers: Istanbul, Ephesus, Pamukkale, and Cappadocia.
+The best travel advice for those who only have 8 days and 7 nights in the country is to visit the most popular regions of Turkey for international travellers: Istanbul, Ephesus, Pamukkale, and Cappadocia.
 There are several recommended routes that you can book in Turkey, which will bring you to some of the most exciting sights in Turkey!

-Pamukkale, meaning “cotton castle” in Turkish is essentially a 200 meter high mountain of calcite deposits, which have created a white, cloud like petrified waterfall.
+Pamukkale, meaning “cotton castle” in Turkish is essentially a 200-meter high mountain of calcite deposits, which have created a white, cloud-like petrified waterfall.
 At the top of this white castle is the ancient city of Hierapolis, built on thermal springs.

-The Cappadocia region, in the center of Anatolia is one of the most popular regions on earth for hot air balloon rides.
+The Cappadocia region, in the centre of Anatolia is one of the most popular regions on earth for hot air balloon rides.
 Known for it’s bizarre, yet unique “fairy house” rock formations, millions flock to Göreme to hike around the rocks during the day, visit the underground city, and watch the sunrise over this spectacular landscape from the air in a balloon.